Or, how Mathew Barney is guilty of the murder of Ana Mendieta.

 On the other hand, being a white male artist myself, with some demonstrable skill (I’d be pretty bad if I hadn’t accumulated any by this point), I know that I have nothing the F to do with sex criminals, murderers, cults of genius or cults of anything else.
 I also know that there are a lot of [white] males (including myself) struggling to get any acknowledgement in the art world, and to make enough money to pay for coffee.

 And there’s something curious about who is complaining that they don’t have a chance in hell because of white male geniuses and all.
 They are already established in the art world and have positions of some power.
 I went to the author’s website and she’s a teacher at a UC school.
 She’s having shows and received grants.
 In fact, she and I went to the same graduate school, though more than a decade apart.
-When I went it was a very radical, politically correctly, identity politics centered art school, and I needn’t have applied there, though I was let in.
+When I went it was a very radical, politically correct, identity politics centered art school, and I needn’t have applied there, though I was let in.
 I only had two choices as a white male.
 One was to deconstruct my own white male privilege, which is not really my passion when it comes to why I started making art as a child.
 My other choice, which is the one I ultimately ended up with, was to step aside and allow inherently more deserving, authentic, and human women and people of color to take my place.

 Imagine, for a moment, instead of this kind of graduate education being in “art” that it were in “music”.
 You arrive at your grad school and you may know very well how to play some instruments.
 Well, you’ll need to set those aside.
 And music.
 You will make another form of art entirely expressly NOT using those genius skills.
-On top of this, whatever you make must be the the service of a political movement, and it will be judged entirely on how well it functions in that regard.
+On top of this, whatever you make must be in the service of a political movement, and it will be judged entirely on how well it functions in that regard.
 Further, while your instruments are now irrelevant, the most relevant thing is your biology.
 How you can participate in the sociopolitical movement is entirely dependent on your biological identity.
 Whether your role is to empower or deconstruct yourself, whether you deserve to be heard or be silenced, depends on your physical appearance.
 This, they tell you, is music.
 This is what my grad school experience was.
 I had to throw away my instruments and make non-music, as music, that nevertheless didn’t deserve to be heard.
 I merely survived.
 It’s safe to say it did far more harm, short and long term, than any good.

 Going into grad school I had been the most promising artist as a senior at UCLA, at least one of them since I got the $10k fellowship.
 By the time I graduated with my MFA I was basically excommunicated from the art world and ended up worked temp jobs in order to survive.
 Gurantz was nurtured, empowered, and seems to have moved on rather directly into an academic position as well as shows and whatnot.
 Hrag Vartanian is the editor of a popular online art magazine and likes to showcase himself in email updates so anyone who follows the magazine knows who he is.
 At the same time I was disqualified from having a career in art, I must accept that I am the reason people who are able to survive in the art world can’t.
 The reason they have spouses, cars, homes, positions of some power, shows, medical insurance and so on, and I don’t, is because I am preventing them from doing so, because I am inherently evil, from birth, and riches and accolades are showered upon me unquestioningly and undeservedly…